rage/java-programming-fall-19/data/part-1/2-printing.md

 }
 ``` -->

-## Program Frame
+## Program Boilerplate

-Our programs have to be written within a program frame, such as the one below, for them to work.
-The name of the frame, `Example` in this case, corresponds to the file name that contains the source code (e.g. `Example.java`).
+Our programs have to be written within a program boilerplate (the frame around the program itself), such as the one below, for them to work.
+The name of the boilerplate, `Example` in this case, corresponds to the name of the file that contains the source code (e.g. `Example.java`).

 ```java
 public class Example {